 Pelvic pain is most common in mid-to-late pregnancy, as that is when the baby is the largest, causing the most pressure on a woman’s body.
 However, some types of pelvic pain occur early in pregnancy.

 There are many causes of pelvic pain and discomfort during pregnancy.

 - Symphysis Pubis Dysfunction: Symphysis Pubis Dysfunction (SPD) is a painful condition in which the pubic bone — which is designed to separate during childbirth to allow your baby through the birth canal — begins to loosen and separate prematurely.
-It does this because of the pregnancy hormone relaxin, which causes your muscles to relax (source).
+It does this because of the pregnancy hormone relaxin, which causes your muscles and ligaments to relax (2).
 This can cause sharp, unexpected pains in the pubic bone or a tearing sensation in the middle of the lower pelvis.
-While some women may experience mild discomfort at all times, most feel a shooting sensation when they’re in a triggering position, such as separating the legs to roll over at night, or standing on one leg while getting dressed.
+While some women may experience mild discomfort at all times, most feel a shooting sensation when they’re in a triggering position, such as separating the legs to roll over at night or standing on one leg while getting dressed.

 When Should I See My Doctor for Pelvic Pain?

 If your pelvic pain is ever accompanied by bleeding, see your doctor immediately.

 If you have severe pelvic pain during your first trimester, it is important to notify your doctor.
 While some pelvic pressure, cramping, or discomfort is normal, most pelvic pain occurs in mid-to-late pregnancy.

 In early pregnancy, sudden and severe pelvic pain could signal miscarriage or ectopic pregnancy.

 Your doctor will check you for these conditions to rule them out, so even though you’ll have to deal with ongoing pelvic pain, at least you won’t have to worry about it being a symptom of a serious condition.